 - Change credentials

 Depending on the category of authentication (as discussed at the beginning), there are different things to consider as discussed in the following.

 This category includes security tokens and digital keys.

-- Generate credentials: In some cases, security tokens already contain secrets (FIDO U2F), in other cases, you must generate them (GPG keys).
+- Generate credentials: In some cases, security tokens already contain secrets (FIDO U2F), in other cases, you must generate them (OpenPGP keys).
 If possible, directly generate your secrets on the token instead of generating them on another machine first.